 Proving Liability Is Crucial in Pursuing Claims

 If you are hurt during a requested trip with the ridesharing vehicle, you are covered by the TNC’s primary liability policy up to its limits.
 You have to inform the ridesharing company’s insurer of the accident, regardless of who is at fault.
+You should also file an accident report with law enforcement to connect your injuries to the crash.
 As their passenger, the ridesharing driver is responsible for your safety on the road.
 They have a duty of care to you, and getting involved in an accident means they breached said duty.
 As such, they should be responsible for the resulting harm.
 However, the situation is different if you suffer injuries in a vehicle when it goes off the app during your ride.

 Determining liability and which insurance carrier should pay for the damage could turn into a complicated legal issue.
 If an accident happens when the rideshare driver is offline, their personal auto policy kicks in.
 However, the insurance company may reject the claim.
 Insurers will argue that the driver was driving for profit and not for private use, often excluded from standard policy coverage.

 You can hire a Fort Worth ridesharing accident lawyer from Ben Crump Law, PLLC when exploring your legal options in pursuing a personal injury claim.